eye-division/ray-lee/_projects/ring-out.md

 title: Ring Out
 description: >-
   A series of giant towers hold suspended bell-like speaker cones.
-A team of ‘bell-ringers’ start to operate the industrial machinery and make the pendulum arms swing to and fro, gradually swinging higher and higher until each arm soars up over the heads of the audience ringing forth with a peel of electronic tones that combine into a transfixing harmony of pulsing drones.
+A team of 'bell-ringers' make the cones swing higher and higher until each arm soars up over the heads of the audience ringing forth with a peel of electronic tones.
 project_date: 2017-05-28 00:00:00
 project_to_date: 2006-12-01 00:00:00
 list: true